s-matyukevich/raspberry-pi-os/docs/lesson01/rpi-os.md

 }
 ```

-Both of the functions start with an infinite loop, the purpose of which is to verify whether the device is ready to transmit or receive date.
+Both of the functions start with an infinite loop, the purpose of which is to verify whether the device is ready to transmit or receive data.
 We are using  `AUX_MU_LSR_REG` register to do this.
 The first bit, if set to 1, indicates that data is ready, this means that we can read from the UART, the fifth bit tells us that the transmitter is empty so that we can write to the UART.
 Next, we use `AUX_MU_IO_REG` to either store value of the transmitting character or read value of the receiving character.

 We also have a very simple function that is capable of sending strings instead of characters.